 Our attorneys work with clients to develop and implement personalized plans that achieve their family’s goals and needs.
-In particular, we work with clients to:

-Implement incapacity plans for management of the client’s finances and personal needs in the unfortunate event that he or she becomes physically or mentally unable.
+Specifically, we implement incapacity plans for management of the client’s finances and personal needs in the unfortunate event that he or she becomes physically or mentally unable.
 By planning now for potential incapacity, you can avoid court supervised guardianship proceedings, which could result in an undesired individual in charge of your affairs.
 Our incapacity planning tools include: Financial Powers of Attorney, Health Care Powers of Attorney, and Advanced Directives, also known as “Living Wills”.

-Implement estate plans to achieve varied client goals including: protecting assets from unforeseen creditors, minimizing probate and unwanted publicity, minimizing income and transfer taxes, providing for special needs of loved ones, ensuring assets pass how and when a client wants to his or her intended beneficiaries, designating the desired individuals to act as guardians for minors or special needs family members, and appointing the desired individuals or entities to act as fiduciaries.
+Additionally, we implement estate plans to achieve varied client goals including: protecting assets from unforeseen creditors, minimizing probate and unwanted publicity, minimizing income and transfer taxes, providing for special needs of loved ones, ensuring assets pass how and when a client wants to his or her intended beneficiaries, designating the desired individuals to act as guardians for minors or special needs family members, and appointing the desired individuals or entities to act as fiduciaries.
 The basic tools we use to achieve these goals include Wills, Revocable (or “Living”) Trusts, Special Needs Trusts, and Spendthrift Trusts.

-Will: Your Will is a document that controls the passing of most of your property upon your death.
+Your Will is a document that controls the passing of most of your property upon your death.
 A Will controls property that is owned individually or as a tenant in common, and where a beneficiary designation is not in place.
-A Will is also the document nominates guardians for your minor children.
+A Will is also the document that nominates guardians for your minor children.
 Wills are flexible documents that can be used to create “testamentary trusts” for beneficiaries that take effect after you pass away.

 When a Will is your primary estate planning document, your estate is administered via a process known as Probate, wherein a state entity oversees the administration and distribution of your property.

 What is a Revocable Trust?